-Geisinger’s Aalpen Patel on Using AI to Reduce Time to Diagnosis
+Geisinger’s Aalpen Patel on Using AI for medical diagnosis to Reduce Diagnosis time

 Please rate and review The Harry Glorikian Show on Apple Podcasts!
 Here’s how to do that from an iPhone, iPad, or iPod touch: